jd78/NodeEventStore/README.md

 # Domain and DTOs

-In order to use NodeEventStore, you need to implement your own aggregate and DTOs.
-Your aggregate must extend NodeEventStore.Aggregate.
+In order to use CQRS-EventStore, you need to implement your own aggregate and DTOs.
+Your aggregate must extend Aggregate.

 An aggregate example including the DTOs: